Keenan-PG/node/README.md

 # Node playground

-Pretty much dumping all my files here when playing with Node.
-Currently included: half of a CLI notes app
+Pretty much dumping all my files here when playing with Node

-## Usage - notes
+## Usage - node-notes-app

 ### npm i (or npm install)